Creating a Historical Migration Dataset from Finnish Church Records, 1800-1920: Conclusions and future work

 Our pipeline combines deep learning methods for preprocessing, layout analysis, table detection, cell classification, and handwriting recognition.
 Its modular structure allows each stage to be improved independently.
-While we have already demonstrated the extraction output to be sufficient for certain quantitative applications, there are still challenges that need to be addressed in future development.
+While we have already demonstrated the extraction output to be sufficient for certain quantitative applications, there are still challenges that need to be addressed in future development, as shown by the error analysis and the case study.
 First, we aim to enhance the extraction of document metadata, such as table type, table titles, and column headers.
 Additional metadata is needed for conducting studies similar to our case study, especially when working with handdrawn books, where the expected columns on a page are not known in advance.
-To address this, we intend to use LLM-based column header inference, where a language model will inspect the extracted data table and infer common column headers (e.g.\ date, name, and parish).
+To address this, we intend to investigate several options; in cases where headers are included in a page, we plan to build a specialized recognition model for extracting this information.
+In addition, especially for cases where headers are not included, we will investigate using LLM-based column header inference.
+This can be approached from two directions; a language model can be asked to inspect the extracted data table and infer a header for each column (e.g.\ date, name, and parish), or a language model can be requested to infer the most likely column for the given header (e.g.\ which column includes the parish information).

 Second, we are developing LLM-based postprocessing tools to standardize variations in the extracted data.
 This will help to normalize e.g.\ names, places, and dates including both orthographic variation as well as misread letters into standardized spelling, as well as infer missing values where contextual patterns in the data suggest repetition or shared information.
+For example, the migration records in a book should be ordered by date, and therefore the order can help us to infer missing or unclear date information.

 In addition to these, we plan to further improve table detection accuracy through better line segmentation and layout modeling.
 We also intend to extend the pipeline support for varied table formats, with the aim of generalizing the pipeline to various types of historical tables beyond migration records available as scanned images through various historical archives.